karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Backstab**

-A rogue hitting their target from behind with a knife will deal bonus damage equal to the rogueís level (a level 1 rogue deals a total of 2 damage, a level 3 rogue deals a total of 4 damage).
+A rogue hitting their target from behind with a knife will deal bonus damage equal to the rogue‚Äôs level (a level 1 rogue deals a total of 2 damage, a level 3 rogue deals a total of 4 damage).
 Usable once every 5 seconds.

 **Level 2**

-**Render Unconscious I (Ä)**
+**Render Unconscious I (‚Ç¨)**

 The character may render another unconscious.
 The character must hold a heavy object and brush the victim unexpectedly and lightly from behind.
 The victim will become _unconscious_.

-**Pickpocket (Ä)**
+**Pickpocket (‚Ç¨)**

 The character may steal one object by attaching a clothes peg to it.
 Attaching the peg to a bag yields a random item.
 A GM or appropriate NPC will fetch the object.
 (Players may also resolve this themselves in case of a mutual agreement)